-At initial recognition, the Company measures a financial asset at its fair value plus, in the case of a financial asset not at fair value through profit or loss ("FVTPL"), the transaction costs that are directly attributable to the acquisition of the financial asset.
+At initial recognition, the Company measures a financial asset at its fair value plus, in the case of a financial asset not at FVTPL, the transaction costs that are directly attributable to the acquisition of the financial asset.
 Transaction costs of financial assets carried at FVTPL are expensed in profit or loss.
 Financial assets are considered in the entirety when determining whether their cash flows are solely payment of principal and interest.